koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > Argmax violates the non-adversarial principle and wastes computation.
 Argmax requires you to spend effort hardening your own utility function against the effort you're _also expending_ searching across all possible inputs to your utility function (including the adversarial inputs!).
 For example, if I argmaxed over my own plan-evaluations, I'd have to consider the most terrifying-to-me [basilisks](https://en.wikipedia.org/wiki/Roko%27s_basilisk) possible, and _rate **none of them** unusually highly_.
 I'd have to spend effort hardening my own ability to evaluate plans, in order to safely consider those possibilities.
 >
 > It would be far wiser to _not_ consider all possible plans, and instead close off large parts of the search space.
 You can consider what plans to think about next, and how long to think, and so on.
-And then you aren't argmaxing.
+And then you aren't argmax’ing.
 You're using resources effectively.
 >
 > For example, some infohazardous thoughts exist (like hyper-optimized-against-you basilisks) which are dangerous to think about (although most thoughts are probably safe).
 But an agent which plans its next increment of planning using a reflective self-model is IMO not going to be like "hey it would be predicted-great if I spent the next increment of time thinking about an entity which is trying to manipulate me."
 So e.g. a reflective agent trying to actually win with the available resources, wouldn't do something dumb like "run argmax" or "find the plan which some part of me evaluates _most highly._"